Ghosts

 AI-Assisted “Deep Research”

-As we’ve been reading in The AI Con, LLMs themselves operate as “synthetic text-extruding machines” - and Kirschenbaum’s eassay, “Prepare for the Textpocalypse,” raises further questions about the future of such text machines feeding upon themselves.
+As we’ve been reading in The AI Con, LLMs themselves operate as “synthetic text-extruding machines” — and Kirschenbaum’s essay, “Prepare for the Textpocalypse,” raises further questions about the future of such text machines feeding upon themselves.
 These machines are already reshaping our entire information landscape, with implications for all forms of labor, particularly those involving text.

 From these readings, identify a research question that interests you.
 Some potential areas to explore might include: